Farlowin/Python-Exloader-Cheats-CS2/README.md

-# PyIt - external cheat cs2 in python
+# Python-Exloader - external cheat cs2 in python NEW VERSION

-PyIt is a completely free, open-source cheat.
+Python-Exloader is a completely free, open-source cheat.
 It's 100% written in Python, without requiring the installation of third-party libraries outside of the package manager "pip."
 Without writing to the game's memory, it offers the following features: WH, Aim, Trigger Bot.

 ![2024-08-13_12-36-03](https://github.com/user-attachments/assets/580fa55b-0c7d-45bb-ba36-c0ae01d0b9b9)